avatar_48x48

 While a brand such as Coke may be able to defend its corner against private labels by taking the high road, many other brands simply do not have the perceived value in the customer's mind to justify their price premium over the private label.

-A more complex strategy is creating a 'fighter' brand.
+A more complex strategy is creating a ‘fighter’ brand.
 In the US, Anheuser-Busch, makers of Budwesier, developed a brand called Busch.
 It was invented to allow the brewer to continue to enjoy the high-margin sales of its premium brands such as Bud, while also giving it the chance to compete with lower-price, private label brews.
-The problem with Busch, and indeed most fighter brands, was that it cannibalised the premium beer sales far more than it influenced the sales of private label beer.
+The problem with Busch, and indeed most fighter brands, was that it cannibalized the premium beer sales far more than it influenced the sales of private label beer.

 Faced with decreasing market share and issues of minimum efficient scale for their manufacturing plants, many manufacturers are opting to make private-label products for retailers.
 Heinz, for example, has led the way in working with, rather than against, the own-brand threat.